[Investigation] Cyprus: Russia's EU weak link?

 Russia has a track record of using such funds to finance anti-EU parties and election-meddling, he pointed out.

-It used Cyprus to help the far-right National Front party to contest the 2017 French elections, when a retired Russian spy, Yuri Kudimov, funnelled €2m to party founder Jean-Marie Le Pen via a Cypriot firm called Vernonsia Holdings.
+It used Cyprus to help the far-right National Front party to contest the 2017 French elections, when a retired Russian spy, Yuri Kudimov, funnelled €2m to French party founder Jean-Marie Le Pen via a Cypriot firm called Vernonsia Holdings.

 It also used Cyprus to pay Paul Manafort, US president Donald Trump's former campaign manager, who clandestinely received €1.6m from pro-Russian Ukrainians via Cypriot lenders, including Bank of Cyprus.